ha2398/radix-tree/README.md

      1.42%  p_lock_subtree  libc-2.19.so        [.] __random_r
      1.09%  p_lock_subtree  libc-2.19.so        [.] __random

-Finally, the parallel approach **p_no_lock** gets rid of the use of mutexes (and all the cost that comes with it for locking and unlocking mutexes) by exploring atomic operations, namely the macro **ACCESS_ONCE** and the GCC builtin function **__sync_bool_compare_and_swap**.
+Finally, the parallel approach **p_no_lock** gets rid of the use of mutexes (and all the cost that comes with it for locking and unlocking mutexes) by exploring atomic operations, namely the macro [ACCESS_ONCE](https://lwn.net/Articles/508991/) and the GCC built-in function [__sync_bool_compare_and_swap](https://gcc.gnu.org/onlinedocs/gcc-4.4.3/gcc/Atomic-Builtins.html).
 These operations will allow the code to keep synchronization between threads and do not rely on the use of mutexes.

     Overhead  Command    Shared          Object    Symbol